 If 25 minutes is too short for you, feel free to adjust the time.
 I go back and forth between 25 and 45 minute increments depending on the task at hand.
 As I write this blog post, I'm doing 45 minutes increments just because a 25 minute time block isn't enough time for me to focus.

-I hope this helps you to find some time within your day.
 I have found the Pomodoro Technique to be a valuable way to help make sure I'm not overworking or wasting time.
 I hope you find the same.

 What's your favorite productivity hack?
 What helps you stay focused and effective in your work?
 Let me know below or on Facebook.